soheil-norouzi/soheil-norouzi/README.md

 Alongside my core research I work across applied ML and computer vision — from YOLOv8-based detection pipelines to XGBoost models — and treat these as tools for whatever problem is in front of me, not a fixed specialty.

-🔭 **Currently:** building a startup, taking on freelance ML/data work, and applying to graduate programs in computational neuroscience / biomedical AI.
+🔭 **Currently:** taking on freelance ML/data work, and applying to graduate programs in computational neuroscience / biomedical AI.

 ---